 The routine you used to do before cancer may not be appropriate during treatment.
 Your doctor can also help clear you on which exercises you can do on your own and which you may need help from a physical therapist.

 Don’t forget about the endorphins!
 Exercise produces endorphins in your body, and endorphins help make you feel happy.
 Being happy is much needed during cancer treatment.
 When I was in a full-blown cancer funk, I would put on my favorite ‘’80s playlist and dance like I was a teenager again.
 Even if it was for one or two songs, dancing always lifted my spirits.

 Here’s my survivor playlist of upbeat, girl power, cancer blasting music to work out to.

 - “Ain’t No Mountain High Enough” — Diana Ross

 Honor yourself.
 Love yourself.
 You’re beautiful.
 You’re a survivor.

-Holly Bertone, CNHP, PMP, is an author of six books, a blogger, healthy living advocate, and breast cancer and Hashimoto’s disease survivor.
+Holly Bertone, CNHP, PMP, is an author of six books, a blogger, healthy living advocate, and breast cancer and Hashimoto’s thyroiditis survivor.
 Not only is she the president and CEO of Pink Fortitude, LLC, but she also racks up an impressive resume with accolades as a public speaker and inspiration for women everywhere.
 Follow her on Twitter at @PinkFortitude.